 Sudden vision changes (loss of vision, double vision, or eye pain)

 Bleeding from the nose that is soaking through 5-6 gauze pads in less than 1 hour

 Fever of 100.5 F or higher

 Pain not relieved by medicine and rest

 Who to Call

-After 5:00 p.m. or on the weekends, the clinic number will be answered by the paging operator.
+After hours, weekends and holidays the clinic number is answered by the paging operator.
 Ask for the Otolaryngology (ENT) doctor on call.
 Leave your name and phone number with the area code.
-The doctor will return your call.
+The doctor will call you back.